balboacodes/stringable/README.md

 ## Documentation

 Documentation for the methods can be found on Laravel's [Strings documentation](https://laravel.com/docs/12.x/strings) page.
 Just translate PHP's syntax to JS like shown above.

+## Related

+If you like this package and are looking for an equivalent for array helpers, check out the [Arrayable](https://github.com/balboacodes/arrayable) package.